GPegel/Ansible-ZABBIX/README.md

 # Ansible-ZABBIX playbook for CentOS 7 (incl. mysql replication)
 Created with Ansible version 2.0.1.0

-This playbook creates an cluster environment for running Zabbix 3.0.1 on Apache.
-In my case I've tested this with 2 Zabbix server backends en 2 database backends with database replication*.
+This playbook is capable of creating a High Availability cluster environment for running Zabbix 3.0.1 on Apache.
+In my case, I've tested this playbook while using 2 Zabbix server backends en 2 database backends (incl. database replication).

 The following roles will be installed: